 Sri Lanka is three times the size of Kakadu National Park but boasts an incredible eight World Heritage sites!
 The photographic opportunities are close up and breath-taking and include some of Sri Lanka’s 440+ species birds (33 endemics), 123 mammal species (16 endemic, 28 marine), over 200 species reptile, more than 140 species amphibians and many thousands of insects.
 Some cultural sites and ruins date back 3,000 years and the Horton Plains was home to some of Asia’s early humans dating back over 30,000 years.

-After a successful 5-week reconnaissance trip in 2017, we couldn’t not share this incredible island with a small group of like-minded bird and wildlife-lovers in early 2019.
+After a successful 5-week reconnaissance trip in 2017, we couldn’t not share this incredible island with a small group of like-minded bird and wildlife-lovers in early 2019 and 2020.
 We were successful in sighting all 33 endemic birds in just 10 days, as well as our Sri Lankan Top 5, Sri Lankan Leopard, Blue Whale, Asian Elephant, Serendib Scops Owl and Sloth Bear, along with around 250/440 bird species.

 We were delighted with the changing habitats and climatic zones and just how many species they sustained within such a relatively small country (home to 20 million people).
 We were also amazed by the ease and access to birding and how much local communities knew about the wildlife and its importance for the economy (they knew all the bird names in English even though they spoke little to no English!).
 Another highlight was the delicious and fresh Sri lankan curries, local treats and tropical fruits we were generously served on a daily basis.Join Us in Sri Lanka February 2019